-- 1.38 The Council monitors its day to day cash flow and forecasts when surplus cash flows will be available for investment during the financial year.
-This element of the Treasury Management Strategy informs Members concerning the main principles governing the Council's investment criteria. - 1.39 The prime consideration when it comes to investments is first of all the security of the investment closely followed by the liquidity of the investment.
-Subject to adequate security and liquidity then the yield or return on the investment becomes a consideration. - 1.40 In order to ensure that the key principles of security and liquidity are adhered to the Council needs to ensure the following: - That it has sufficient liquidity in its investments.
+1.36 The Council monitors its day to day cash flow and forecasts when surplus cash flows will be available for investment during the financial year.
+This element of the

+Treasury Management Strategy informs Members concerning the main principles governing the Council's investment criteria.

+- 1.37 The prime consideration when it comes to investments is first of all the security of the investment closely followed by the liquidity of the investment.
+Subject to adequate security and liquidity then the yield or return on the investment becomes a consideration. - 1.38 In order to ensure that the key principles of security and liquidity are adhered to the Council needs to ensure the following: - That it has sufficient liquidity in its investments.
 For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed.
 These procedures also apply to the Council's prudential indicators which have been reported separately.
 This is set out in greater detail in the section on the Liquidity of Investments below; - That it maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and for monitoring their security.
 Further details are provided in the Specified and Non-Specified investment sections below.

-1.41 Security of Investments
+1.39 Security of Investments

 External treasury management advisors are engaged by the Council to provide regular updates on the counterparties who meet the Council's investment criteria.
 The external treasury management advisors have in place a comprehensive assessment and monitoring criteria process covering the counterparties available to the Council to place investments.
-The process involves the Treasury Management consultants providing a weekly list detailing their current assessment of all the main counterparties in the money markets.
-The list utilises the latest ratings from all the main credit rating agencies and supplements this further with information on trading on insurance instruments which the external treasury management advisors use to monitor early warning signals concerning individual counterparties.
-The counterparties are all colour coded, based on the risk assessment applied, and each colour represents the maximum period of investment for each counterparty.
-The weekly list is also supplemented with daily alerts, if required, on changes to the ratings on individual counterparties.
-It is proposed that the Council continues to use the external treasury management advisors weekly counterparty listing - or similar methodology - to assess the status of individual counterparties for investment purposes.
+The process involves the Treasury Management consultants providing regular updates on their current assessment of all the main counterparties in the money markets.
+The list utilises the latest ratings from all the main credit rating agencies and supplements this further with information on trading on insurance instruments which the external treasury management advisors use to monitor early warning signals concerning individual counterparties. counterparties are all rated, based on the risk assessment applied, and each rating represents the maximum period of investment for each counterparty.
+It is proposed that the Council continues to use the external treasury management advisors counterparty listing - or similar methodology - to assess the status of individual counterparties for investment purposes.

-1.42 Liquidity of Investments
+1.40 Liquidity of Investments